wgc-hackathon/bbc-micro-bit/README.md

 # Program a BBC micro:bit and facilitate covid sequencing in the lab

+### Aimed at all new coders of all ages.
+No experience necessary!

 ## Introduction

 Covid variants are starting to pop up all over the world.
 At the Wellcome Genome Campus Sanger Institute, scientists are racing to identify new potentially dangerous variants in the UK population.
 They do this using a technology called genome sequencing.